sorjuela/livermetastasis_MBDseq_paper/README.md

 This repository contains the code for the following paper:

-* S Orjuela, M Menigatti, P Schraml, P Kambakamba, MD Robinson and G Marra: The DNA hypermethylation phenotype of colorectal cancer liver metastases resembles that of the primary colorectal cancers. (submitted.)
+* S Orjuela, M Menigatti, P Schraml, P Kambakamba, MD Robinson and G Marra: [The DNA hypermethylation phenotype of colorectal cancer liver metastases resembles that of the primary colorectal cancers](https://bmccancer.biomedcentral.com/articles/10.1186/s12885-020-06777-6).

 The structure of this repository is as follows: